bshoshany/thread-pool/README.md

 The thread pool will then be available automatically in the build system you integrated vcpkg with (e.g. MSBuild or CMake).
 Simply write `#include "BS_thread_pool.hpp"` in any project to use the thread pool, without having to copy to file into the project first.
 I will update the vcpkg port with each new release, so it will be updated automatically when you run `vcpkg upgrade`.

 Please see the [vcpkg repository](https://github.com/microsoft/vcpkg) for more information on how to use vcpkg.

+### Installing using Conan

+If you are using the [Conan](https://conan.io/) C/C++ package manager, please refer to [this package's page on ConanCenter](https://conan.io/center/bshoshany-thread-pool) to learn how to use Conan to include this package in your project with various build systems.

 ## Getting started